DYasser/Dodge_Java/README.md

 * Collisions:

-Collisions are the most important characteristic inside this game.
-Collisions are what allows all the entities to talk and communicate to each other.
-We can see two main collisions here: Block Collision such as the platforms that allows the user to step on when collided, and Damage Collision that occurs when the user hits an enemy.
+Collisions are the most important instance inside the game.
+Collisions are what allows all the entities to communicate with each other.
+We can see two main collisions here: Block Collision such as the platforms that allows the user to step on when collided, and Damage Collision that occurs when the user gets hit by an enemy.

 Collisions work using the coordinates of two points in each entity.
-So, when an entity enters another we can know that by substracting the value of one entity and help us with its width or heigth to know if an entity collided with another one.
+So, when an entity enters another one we can know by substracting the value of one entity's coordinates and help us with its width or heigth to know if the two entities collided.
 The picture below demonstrates what I explained here.

 ![mainMenu](https://github.com/DYasser/Dodge_Java/blob/master/images/collisions.png)

-After calculating these collisions, the program needs to be able to do so each time every millisecond.
+After calculating these collisions, the program needs to be able to determine that every millisecond.
 This is where the *Handler* shows its importance.
 The handler's job is easy, yet hard.
-He needs to update each entity added to him every millisecond.
+He updates each entity added to its array every millisecond.

-By updating every entity, he is updating the new values but also the rendering since the user needs to have a graphical return to understand what is happening.
+By updating every entity, it is updating the new values but also the rendering since the user needs to have a graphical return to understand what is happening.

 Now that I explained how I dealed with collisions we can move to another important aspect.